Master of Science in Physician Assistant M.S.

 Remediation

 Students who fail to meet minimum academic standards, or are otherwise unable to demonstrate proficiency in program assessments, competencies, or technical standards may be assigned additional educational enrichment activities.
 Successful completion of these activities is required for continued progression in the program.
 Students must pass any assigned remediation activities on the first attempt.
-Failure to successfully complete remediation may result in negative consequences, outlined above.
+Failure to successfully complete remediation may result in negative consequences, outlined below.

 Academic Probation